Aespa discography

-South Korean girl group Aespa have released one studio album, six extended plays (EPs), two single albums, eighteen singles, two promotional singles and six soundtracks.
+South Korean girl group Aespa have released two studio albums, seven extended plays (EPs), five single albums, twenty-two singles, two promotional singles and nine soundtracks.

 The group debuted on November 17, 2020, with the single "Black Mamba".
 Their first comeback single "Next Level" was released in May 2021 to widespread commercial success, peaking at number two on the Circle Digital Chart, and K-pop Hot 100.
 In October 2021, they released their first EP Savage alongside its lead single of the same name.
 The EP sold 787,600 copies and was the best-selling debut physical release by an SM Entertainment act at the time.
 The lead single "Savage" also became Aespa's second top-five hit in South Korea and their first top 40 entry on the Billboard Global 200.

 In July 2022, they released their second EP Girls, which sold 1,844,376 copies and debuted at number three on the Billboard 200 chart.
 They returned in May 2023 with their third EP My World, which earned 1.8 million pre-orders and sold 1,372,929 million copies on its first day, making it the highest first-day sales by a K-pop girl group.